trianglegrrl/promptonomicon/INTEGRATION.md

 **Q: How detailed should customizations be?**
 A: Include enough to enforce your standards, but keep it scannable

+**Q: MCP servers aren't working**
+A: Run `promptonomicon doctor` to check configuration.
+Ensure required API keys are set.

+**Q: How do I know if I should customize templates?**
+A: Run `promptonomicon doctor` - it will warn if you're using unmodified templates

 ## Next Steps

-1. Copy the files to your repository
+1. Install with `npm install -g promptonomicon`
+2. Run `promptonomicon init` in your repository
-2. Customize each template with your opinions
+3. Customize each template with your standards
+4. Configure MCP servers if desired
-3. Test with your preferred AI tool
+5. Test with your preferred AI tool
-4. Iterate based on results
+6. Iterate based on results